Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Pulsed ODMR

 \section{Pulsed ODMR}

-We next evaluate the performance of triple-tone microwave (MW) driving using pulsed optically detected magnetic resonance (ODMR) \cite{Dreau_2011}, implemented with the setup described in Section~\ref{sec:experimental_details}.
+We next evaluate the performance of triple-tone MW driving using pulsed optically detected magnetic resonance (ODMR) \cite{Dreau_2011}, implemented with the setup described in Section~\ref{sec:experimental_details}.
 Pulsed ODMR enhances sensitivity by replacing continuous-wave driving with short MW pulses, suppressing optical power broadening and yielding narrower linewidths and steeper slopes \cite{Barry_2020, Wang2024}.
 Triple-tone excitation enhances ODMR contrast—up to threefold in the ideal case.
 The ODMR spectra for single- and triple-tone protocols are fit to Lorentzian model profiles: three peaks for the single-tone case and five for the triple-tone case.
-From these fits, the maximum slope is extracted (Fig.~\ref{fig:experimental_details}c), which serves as the sensitivity metric.
+The NV ground state contains three hyperfine transitions associated with the $^{14}$N nucleus.
+Triple-tone MW driving produces five observable resonance features because of how each tone interacts with all three transitions depending on the detuning (Fig.~\ref{fig:experimental_details}(d)) : (i) a central peak where all three tones coincide with the three hyperfine transitions, giving roughly triple contrast; (ii) two intermediate peaks where two tones overlap with two transitions, producing approximately double contrast; and (iii) two outer peaks where only a single tone is resonant, yielding single-tone contrast.
+From these three- and five-Lorentzian fits, we extract the maximum slope (Fig.~\ref{fig:experimental_details}(d)) to determine the sensitivity metrics for single- and triple- tone excitation.